karintomania/nvim-ai-chat/README.md

-# NeoVim AI Chat
+# Nvim AI Chat
-NeoVim AI chat is a NeoVim plugin to call OpenAI api from NeoVim.
+Nvim AI chat is a NeoVim plugin to call OpenAI api from NeoVim.

 ![preview of neovim-ai-chat](https://github.com/karintomania/nvim-ai-chat/assets/19652340/27634a64-75d1-40d6-b05e-561f37e5ecce)

+Nvim AI chat is:
+- Intuitive to use.
+Same user experience as ChatGPT insdie NeoVim.
+- Minimum dependencies.
+Written in Lua only and only dependency is `curl` installed.
+- Slim codebase.

 ## Prerequisites
 - api token for OpenAI.